chenglou/intro-to-reason-compilation/README.md

 [Reason](http://facebook.github.io/reason) is a syntax and tooling ecosystem for OCaml.
 The OCaml's compilation and build system can get rather sophisticated; This repository serves as a tutorial that explains some of the intricacies.
 It's always nice to know what really happens under the hood!

 **Note** that this is for the curious people.
 You don't need to know these things immediately when you start consuming Reason and the rest.
+If you just want to try Reason, [this](http://facebook.github.io/reason/gettingStarted.html#javascript-workflow) is the right place to start instead.

 We start with the most basic OCaml compiler commands and gradually build up to a productive workflow.
 Each step resides in its independent, fully functional folder.